 What is the minimum share of socially sustainable investments?

-The Company has defined a minimum percentage for environmentally or socially sustainable investments in accordance with article 2 (17) of the Disclosure Regulation.
-As a separation in the assessment of sustainable investments is not possible, the total share of environmentally and socially sustainable investments shall therefore amount to at least 15% of the fund's assets.
+For the fund, the Company has not defined a minimum percentage for environmentally or socially sustainable investments.
+The total proportion of environmentally and socially sustainable investments should, however, amount to at least 50% of the fund's assets.